go-jet/jet/README.md

 #### Execute query and store result

 Well formed SQL is just a first half of the job.
-Lets see how can we make some sense of result set returned executing above statement.
+Let's see how can we make some sense of result set returned executing above statement.
 Usually this is the most complex and tedious work, but with Jet it is the easiest.

 First we have to create desired structure to store query result.
-This is done be combining autogenerated model types or it can be done manually(see [wiki](https://github.com/go-jet/jet/wiki/Query-Result-Mapping-(QRM)) for more information).
+This is done be combining autogenerated model types or it can be done by combining custom model files(see [wiki](https://github.com/go-jet/jet/wiki/Query-Result-Mapping-(QRM)) for more information).

-Let's say this is our desired structure:
+Let's say this is our desired structure made of autogenerated types:
 ```go
 var dest []struct {
     model.Actor